sa-fw-an/GSoC-Proposal/Proposal-1.md

    ##### AST vs Program Tree Separation

       The AST will be explicitly separated from the UI program tree:

       - AST contains only execution-relevant information
-   - UI concerns (workspace coordinates, block colors, visual connections) are stored separately
+      - The engine will be implementation-agnostic, operating on a generic programming framework model
-   - Translation layer maintains bidirectional mapping between AST nodes and visual blocks
+      - The engine will receive program representations without making assumptions about their visual/UI origins
-   - When visual blocks are manipulated, corresponding AST changes are validated before being applied
+      - Translation between the masonry (visual) layer and engine layer will occur through clearly defined interfaces

 2. **Node Properties and Relationships**
    - Each node will maintain parent-child relationships via references